1. Selecting the right clams for your recipe

 Select clams that look healthy and do not have broken or cracked shells.
 The clams should be tightly closed or should close when you tap on them.
 If they smell like anything other than the ocean don't buy them.
 And if you are not heading straight to a location with a refrigerator best to ask for some ice in a separate bag to pack with them for the ride.

-Once you get the clams home take them out of the bag they came, place them in an uncovered bowl and refrigerate them until you are ready to use them.
+Once you get the clams home take them out of the bag they came in, place them in an uncovered bowl or a colander over a bowl and cover them lightly with a damp towel.
+Place them in the refrigerator until you are ready to use them.
 Do not put them in a sealed bag, they can suffocate.
-And do not put them in water.
-When you are ready to cook them take them out of the refrigerator and rinse them thoroughly in the sink.
+And do not put them in water until you are ready to clean them.
+An hour or two before you are ready to cook them take them out of the refrigerator and rinse them thoroughly in the sink.
 If they feel gritty at all you can brush them with a stiff plastic brush under running water.

 The pot is not overly critical here but there are a few things to take into account.
 You don't want to stack the clams too high in the pot.
 Ideally several layers of clams is plenty.
 You want to give them room to open and you want the heat to distribute evenly.
 The size of the pan depends entirely on how many clams you are cooking.
 Select a stock pan or dutch oven that is big enough to hold all the clams you have, or if you have too many do them in several batches.
 One that is wide as opposed to tall and narrow is preferable.
 The weight of the pan is not really critical.